Lau-Ren/miniature-funicular/README.md

 - [ ] Create a new es6 file and require it in app.js.
 In the new file, write a es6 function that will console.log something.

 - [ ] Relaunch the webpack dev server and check that the console.log was successful There should be a warning message in the terminal, this just means that JSHint it runnng.
+To get rid of es6 related errors include ```/*jshint esversion: 6 */``` at the top of js files

 - [ ] Create a start script.
 In the package.json add ```"start": "webpack-dev-server"``` to ```"scripts"``` This means that the cmd ```npm start``` can be used now instead of ```webpack-dev-server```